 - Great for non‑critical tasks (editing, reference listening, content creation on the go)

 If you use wireless studio headphones, pick models that can be used wired as well, and switch to the cable for any critical editing, tracking, or mixing.
+For a broader look at wired audio in general, see our guide to wired headphones.

 Noise Isolation and Noise Cancellation